 Flexible spending account

 A flexible spending account is set up by your employer.
 They own the account, but you get to decide what qualified medical expenses to pay from your FSA.
 What makes it flexible?
-It works with any employer-sponsored health plan.
+It works with most of our employer-sponsored health plans.
 Here are more facts about an FSA.

 - Only you and your employer can put money into the account.

 - You can only deposit money into your FSA through payroll deduction.
 That money isn’t taxed.

 - Some employers let you carry up to $500 into the next year.
 Otherwise, any money left in the account at the end of the year goes back to your employer.